 25. Build a fort

-I remember my sister and I building forts at home using couch cushions and bed sheets, and then sitting inside them for hours, talking and playing.
+I remember me and my sister building forts at home using couch cushions and bed sheets, and then sitting inside them for hours, talking and playing.
 It was a ton of fun!
 Grab some bed sheets, blankets, pillows, chairs – whatever you need – to build an indoor fort!

 26. Read some books together

 Let the kids pick out a bunch of their favorite books (or grab some from the library) and spend the day reading together.
 Not only does reading together strengthen your bond as a family, but studies have shown that reading out loud to your kids helps to build literacy.

 Gather the family together around the kitchen table and play a few rounds of your favorite card game.
 Some great kids’ card games include: Go Fish, Old Maid, Crazy 8’s, and Uno.
 If you don’t have any on hand, you can pick up a cheap set of kids’ card games here.
 And if your little ones have trouble holding a hand of cards, then this will help.